-In place of a balance sheet and/or revenue/expense statement, you may attach your organization’s most recent audit, 990, or 990-EZ.
+In place of a balance sheet and/or revenue/expense statement, you may attach your organization’s most recent audit, 990, or 990-EZ–but ONLY if those documents are less than 12 months old.
 We cannot accept a 990-N receipt in place of these statements.

 If your organization truly cannot provide one of the required financial statements, you may upload instead a letter from your CEO explaining why these statements are not available, and your organization’s plans for managing its funds in the future.

 What should I do if my organization does not complete a full 990?

 We accept both the full 990 and the 990-EZ form.
 If your organization’s annual gross receipts are less than $50,000, and your organization chooses to file a 990-N (e-postcard) in place of a regular 990 or 990-EZ, you may upload the receipt you receive from the IRS for your 990-N, in place of a regular 990 form.